SuperNova-Repo/CS3_Extensions/README.md

 # CS3_extensions

 ## SyncProvider
-For Cross-Device sync
+for Cross-Device sync

 ## MovieProvider
-For testings
+for testings

 ## XtreamIPTVProvider
-For Xtream testings
+for Xtream testings